The Major Arcana: A Complete Guide to the 22 Cards of Destiny

 Card: The Lovers.

 Interpretation: The Lovers card as the main lesson in a relationship indicates that you are currently facing an important choice that will affect the future of the relationship.
 This could be a choice between two paths, between two people, or between different values.
-Also, the card may highlight the need to harmonize opposing sides in the relationship, or remind you to act in accordance with your true values and love.
+The card may also highlight the need to harmonize opposing sides in the relationship, or remind you to act in accordance with your true values and love.

 Spread: One card, indicating what to seek at the moment.